AlterMannomann/otap/README.md

 - Use [otap_dba_setup.sql](./setup/otap_dba_setup.sql) as DBA to install the otap schema and give the necessary rights.
   - Use [otap_setup.sql](./setup/otap_setup.sql) as otap user to install the schema objects.
 - Grant your defined otap user role (default OTAP_USER) to the users, that should be able to execute otap tests.
-- Users with the otap user roles can access the package OTAP_TEST and the view OTAP_LATEST_TEST_RESULTS_V.
+- Users with the otap user roles can access the packages OTAP_TEST, OTAP_GENERATE and the view OTAP_LATEST_TEST_RESULTS_V.
 - You may want to create synonyms, so the otap schema is not needed for qualifying the package or view.
 ## Usage
 To run a test simply call it